ssebs/MiniMacroPad/README.md

 - [ ] support multiple pages of stuff
 - [ ] support delays in macros
 - [ ] support clicking on gui button to do macro
+- [ ] support audio stuff
+  - [ ] i.e. soundboard and hold press to talk at the same time

 https://ttkbootstrap.readthedocs.io/en/latest/themes/dark/